Virtuoso-D3V/0g-doc/run-a-node/da-node.md

 # DA Node

 This document outlines the steps to become a DA Signer and run your own DA node.

 ## DA Signer

-To become a DA signer, user need to have enough delegations and register their signer information in the DASigners precompile contract.
-The registration can be done automatically by running a DA node.
+To become a DA signer, users must have sufficient delegations to validators and register their signer information in the DASigners precompile contract.
+Registration can be automated by operating a DA node.

-See [DASigners](../docs/0G%20Chain/Precompiles/DASigners.md) for more details.
+See [DASigners](../docs/0G%20Chain/Precompiles/DASigners.md#terminology) for more details.

 ## DA Node